-Lesson 5: Often it is a revelation to clients that there could be a logical reason for their issue.
-This does not mean it is a beneficial reason for the issue, but just one that might make sense for a particular point of view.
-Once we are able to recognize this fact it makes it possible for us to cease fighting with the issue.
-When we see the issue is trying to work for us it is much easier to gather information that might be helpful in the healing process.
+- Lesson 5: Often it is a revelation to clients that there could be a logical reason for their issue.
+This does not mean it is a beneficial reason for the issue, but just one that might make sense from a particular point of view.
+Once we are able to recognize this fact, it makes it possible for us to stop fighting with the issue.
+When we see the issue is trying to work for us, it is much easier to gather information that might be helpful in the healing process.

 The Solar Plexus

-Once we had tuned into the fact that the smoking was creating a sense of comfort from anxiety I had Rachel tune into where that anxiety lived.
+Once we had tuned into the fact that the smoking was creating a sense of comfort from anxiety, I had Rachel tune into where that anxiety lived in her body.
 She said, “Here in my stomach” and pointed.
 She didn’t point to her stomach, but to her solar plexus.

 - Lesson 6: It is important that we understand what a client means, not what they say.
-Most of our clients don’t normally talk about their emotions or their physical bodies and because of this they have a tendency to be imprecise in the language they use to describe what they are dealing with.
+Most of our clients don’t normally talk about their emotions or their physical bodies, so because of this they have a tendency to use imprecise language to describe what they are dealing with.
 It is really good as a practitioner to keep asking, “What I think you said is… Am I right about that?”
 In this case I didn’t need to do that because Rachel’s physical gesture provided the accurate information.

 The Color Yellow

 Once Rachel had let me know that the emotion was referencing her solar plexus I had her tune into that space and to imagine the color yellow filling the space.
-Often when an issue locates itself in the solar plexus it has a lot to do with self esteem issues and this is the location of the third chakra which is associated with the color yellow.
+When an issue is located in the solar plexus, it often has a lot to do with self-esteem issues and this is the location of the third chakra, which is associated with the color yellow.

 I had Rachel tap until she felt the space had enough yellow.
 When she reported there was enough yellow for now she also said that she was feeling much calmer.

-- Lessons 7: There are two things going on in this step.
-First, I am drawing on years of experience when it comes to issues of craving and self esteem.
-If this were a normal client session I would have asked more questions and wouldn’t have made the assumption so rapidly that yellow was the right way to go.
-But in this case since time was limited I decided to go with my experience and instinct, but as I did this I kept checking in to see that this was the appropriate approach.
-If it wasn’t I would quickly have changed direction.
+- Lesson 7: There are two things going on in this step.
+First, I am drawing on years of experience when it comes to issues of craving and self-esteem.
+If this were a normal client session, I would have asked more questions and wouldn’t have made the assumption so rapidly that yellow was the right way to go.
+But in this case since time was limited, I decided to go with my experience and instinct, but I was careful to keep checking in to see that this was the appropriate approach.
+If it weren’t, I could quickly have changed direction.

 Repeat, Repeat, Repeat

 For the next twenty minutes I had her imagine smoking again and again.
 First, I had her just think about a cigarette.
 Once we tapped away all the symptoms and emotions I had her do it again.
-Each time she thought of smoking I had her think about smoking a little more and a little more such as adding lighting the cigarette and taking a drag.
-I had her imagine she was walking off the flight and going to smoking lounge.
+Each time she thought of smoking I had her think about smoking a little more and a little more, such as adding in lighting a cigarette and taking a drag.
+I had her imagine she was walking off the flight and going to the smoking lounge.
 I had her imagine the smell of the smoke coming from the lounge and seeing the other smokers.